 Of all the French names to come from Normandy, Abbaye is one of the most ancient.
 The name is a result of the original family having lived in Normandy.
 Their name, however, indicates that the original bearer lived at or near an abbey.
 The word occurs in contraction with the article, le, meaning the, and thus appears Labbey.

 The surname Abbaye was first found in Normandy (French: Normandie), the former Duchy of Normandy, where the family has been traced from ancient times.

 Early History of the Abbaye family

-Another 146 words (10 lines of text) covering the years 1350, 1526, 1566, and 1662 are included under the topic Early Abbaye History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Abbaye research.
+Another 101 words (7 lines of text) covering the years 1350, 1526, 1566, and 1662 are included under the topic Early Abbaye History in all our PDF Extended History products and printed products wherever possible.

 Abbaye Spelling Variations